 Brussels is the beautiful capital city of Belgium.
 It’s also the capital of comic books fries, beer, waffles, and of course, chocolate!
-Spend a day in Brussels, Belgium eating and Drinking.
+So, Spend a day in Brussels, Belgium eating and Drinking.

-While planning out 24 hours in Brussels, two things kept coming up – food and beer.
-I will be honest – I went to Brussels to eat and for my husband to drink beer.
+While coming up with out 24 hours in Brussels, two things kept coming up – food and beer.
+I will be honest – I went to Brussels to eat and for my husband to drink brewage.
 I am a chocoholic, I love Belgian waffles and “French fries”.
 Although we did do a hop on/hop off bus tour around the city, we were eager to return to The Grand Place to sample all the delicious Belgium cuisine.
 There is no shortage of cafes and shops to choose from in Brussels.
 However, I will share with you where we spent a day in Brussels eating and drinking!

 Where to Stay in Brussels